-Next, switch to step-back lunges, incorporating the same breathing pattern; begin stepping back on the inhalation and do the second set stepping back on the exhalation.
+Next, switch to step-back lunges.
+And make sure to incorporate the same breathing pattern.
+You begin by stepping back on the inhalation.
+Then, you do the second set while stepping back on the exhalation.

 When lunging, avoid rolling your foot in out and maintain knee alignment above the ankle.
 Be sure both hips point forward.

 Begin on your back with your knees bent and feet on the floor hip-distance apart.
-Be sure your feet are pointed forward and aligned horizontally.
+Be sure you point your feet forward, aligning them horizontally.
 Position yourself to place your hips, knees and feet in alignment.
 Exhale and lift your hips.
 Inhale and release to the floor.
 Repeat eight to 12 times.

-Pay attention to weight distribution in your feet and whether your hips lift evenly; you shouldn't rely on one side more.
+Pay attention to weight distribution in your feet, and whether your hips lift evenly.
+Since you're doing this pose to even out your body strength, you shouldn't rely on one side more than on the other.

 Start in a bridge position, placing arms out to the side and feet wider than hip distance with knees dropped inward.
 Exhale and allow both knees and legs to drop to the right, coming as close to the floor as comfortable without pain.
 Inhale and bring the knees together.
 Exhale and take knees left.
 Repeat 10 times (five on each side).